Caring Culture

 Caring Culture Committee

-The Caring Culture Committee, consisting of faculty and staff representatives from across the college, advances the College of Education and Health Professions’ caring culture priority and actively promotes an environment centered on well-being, recognition, and community.
+The Caring Culture Committee, consisting of faculty and staff representatives from across the college, advances the College of Education and Health Professions’ caring culture priority and promotes an environment centered on well-being, recognition, and community.
 The committee reviews data from employee satisfaction surveys, focus groups, and exit interviews and provides input to the Dean on the caring culture priority action items.
+The members serve a two-year term that can be renewed.
+The Associate Dean for Administration serves as the chair of the committee.
+The committee meets two to three times per year to advance its mission.

 WE CARE Rounds of Applause